 Beta is a measure of the degree of change in value one can expect in a portfolio given a change in value in its benchmark.
-A portfolio with a beta greater than 1.0 is generally more volatile than its benchmark, standard deviation measures the volatility of a return series around its mean.
+A portfolio with a beta greater than 1.0 is generally more volatile than its benchmark, Standard deviation measures the volatility of a return series around its mean.
 The higher the standard deviation, the more volatile the investment is.
 R-squared is the percentage of a portfolio's movements that are explained by movements in its benchmark.
 If a portfolio has an R-squared of 1.0, its price movements.
 The Sharpe Ratio was developed by William Sharpe to measure risk-adjusted performance.
 The Sharpe ratio is calculated by subtracting the risk-free rate (3-Month US Treasury Bill Rate in this case) from the rate of return for a portfolio and dividing the result by the standard deviation of the portfolio returns.
 The greater a portfolio's Sharpe ratio, the better its risk-adjusted performance has been.
 A negative Sharpe ratio indicates that a risk-less asset would perform better than the security being analyzed.
 The Sortino ratio measures the risk-adjusted return of an investment asset, portfolio, or strategy.
 It is a modification of the Sharpe ratio but penalizes only those returns falling below a user-specified target or required rate of return, while the Sharpe ratio penalizes both upside and downside volatility equally.
 Upside capture is the average ratio of the return on the fund to the return on its benchmark for those periods in which the benchmark return was positive.
-An upside capture ratio of greater than 100% means that the portfolio's volatility is split between periods of positive benchmark returns.
+An upside capture ratio of greater than 100% means that the portfolio is volatility is split between periods of positive benchmark returns.
 Downside capture is the average ratio of the return on the fund to the return on its benchmark for those periods in which the benchmark return was negative.
-A downside capture ratio of greater than 100% means that the portfolio had greater lasses than its benchmark during periods of negative benchmark for those periods in which the benchmark return was negative.
-A downside capt
+A downside capture ratio of greater than 100% means that the portfolio is volatility is split between periods of positive benchmark returns was less than that of the benchmark.
+The combination of upside and downside capture ratios h